 - The income, earning capacity, age, and health of each spouse; and

 - Whether the receiving spouse stayed at home with the children.

 If alimony is awarded, a spouse can later ask the court to change the amount of alimony if circumstances change.
 To reduce or eliminate alimony, the spouse paying alimony typically needs to show a 20% or more reduction in income plus an inability to pay.

-Sometimes couples want to separate but do not want to divorce.
-A legal separation handles the issues discussed in this pamphlet EXCEPT the parties do not actually get “divorced.”
+Sometimes couples want to separate but don't want to divorce.
+A legal separation handles the issues discussed on this page except the parties don't actually get “divorced.”
 At the end of the case, the parties are legally separated but still married.
 Common reasons people seek a legal separation are:

 - Religious beliefs